 True, the release has actually been available online since yesterday as it was announced in a Keynote at VSLive by Scott Hanselman, but that was intended to be a special treat for attendees in what ended up being the worst kept secret in .NET-dom.

-  As I warned before, we no longer bundle the Mvc Futures assembly (
+we no longer bundle the Mvc Futures assembly (

 One very exciting element to this release is that we’ve included JQuery (as I mentioned before) and are indeed the first Microsoft product to include it.
 One of the first Microsoft products (AFAIK) to bundle a third-party open source component.

 The following list (each a link to the GU’s blog) show’s what’s new in the Beta.

 - New “Add View” Menu in Visual Studio

 - Built-in Model Binder Support for Complex Types

 - Strongly Typed UpdateModel and TryUpdateModel WhiteList Filtering